ComposableFi/composable/rfcs/0015-pablo-internals-restructure.md

 Possible Solutions:

-- **All** inputs and **all** outputs to the functions will be declared.
+1. **All** inputs and **all** outputs to the functions will be declared.
 See [this file][explicit-example] for an example.

    Pros:

    - Full separation from the runtime - a [`TestExternalities`][test-externalities] is no longer required to test the functionality.
    - Inputs to and requirements of the functions are explicitly stated, resulting in them being easier to reason about.
    - Function is now entirely pure - no state modifications are done from within the function.

    Cons:

-  - This could incur unnecessary storage reads if, for example, a value only needs to be read in certain branches.
+   - This could incur unnecessary storage reads if, for example, a value only needs to be read in certain branches. _However_, if there is an instance where there is a function that contains a significant amount of conditional reads/writes, it's likely that the function in question is doing too much and should be broken down into smaller, more focused functions.

-- pass "hooks" to the functions, that would then be called whenever that value is needed.
+2. Pass "hooks" to the functions, that would then be called whenever that value is needed.
 See [this file][hooks-example] for an example.

    Pros:

    - Full separation from the runtime - a [`TestExternalities`][test-externalities] is no longer required to test the functionality.
    - Inputs to and requirements of the functions are explicitly stated, resulting in them being easier to reason about.

    Cons:

    - Somewhat verbose, both in implementation and testing.
 The implementation requires writing out function signatures for every external input and testing requires creating something that can implement said interface (as seen in the linked example).
 This is also somewhat "not DRY" as the input definitions are essentially just redefining the trait methods they're replacing.
    - This isn't technically pure, as there are still state modifications done, just now hidden behind a function call instead of an associated method on a trait.

 ---